- Study Mode: Full time

 - 081 Principles of Flight - Aeroplane only

 - 082 Principles of Flight - Helicopter only

 These exams are taken through the CAA e-exam system.
-You will need to purchase a set of AFE PPL Theory books or similar.
-We use AFE PPL for our Theory.
+You will need to purchase a set of AFE PPL theory books or similar to support your studies (we use AFE PPL for our theory).

 You will need several additional personal items, which may include kneeboard, headset, facemask and some schools require uniform to be worn.

-During this semester, you will be moving forward more quickly with your flight training.
-The PPL is just the beginning and, once you have completed this licence, you should consider further ratings.
-Some students may begin their PPL flying in Semester 2.
+During this semester, you will be moving forward more quickly with your flight training and some students may begin their PPL flying.
+The PPL is just the beginning and, once you have completed this licence, we encourage you to consider further ratings.

-During the summer you can accelerate your training by completing the hours building required to undertake further ratings.
-You may wish to complete your Night Rating.
-Multi-Engine Rating and/or IR(R) during this time.
-Some of our students will complete hours building abroad, in California, France, Cyprus, Florida, Poland etc.
+During the summer you can accelerate your training by completing the hours required to undertake further ratings – you may wish to complete your Night Rating, Multi-Engine Rating and/or IR(R) during this time.
+Some of our students will complete hours abroad, in destinations such as California, Florida, France, Cyprus and Poland.

 What are the course entry requirements?